Public Tours of The MSC

 Yes, registration is required.
 Please note that a limited number of spots are available on a first-come, first-served basis.
 Persons not signed up will be regrettably turned away on the day of the tour if no further space is available.

-While we aren’t placing a restriction on age, the tour will appeal to children 6 and over.
-Also, the tour does involve walking on unpaved and uneven surfaces, viewing laboratories, and listening to historical and scientific information, so please consider whether these activities are well matched to a participant’s age/interests before registering.
+While there is no age limit, the tour will appeal to children 7 and over.
+Well behaved children who can participate respectfully are welcome.
+The tour does involve walking on unpaved and uneven surfaces, viewing laboratories, and listening to historical and scientific information, so please consider whether these activities are well matched to a participant’s age/interests before registering.
 We will do our best to adapt to the age groups/interests present on the day of the tour.

 With the exception of service animals, no other animals will be allowed inside the buildings.
 Better to leave Fido at home and take a walk with her another time.